-MIDI Remote Control Live can be controlled remotely by external MIDI control surfaces, such as MIDI keyboards or controller boxes.
-Live also offers dedicated control via Ableton Push (see Chapter 27), the Akai APC series (see Chapter 28), and Novation Launchpad (see Chapter 29).
+Live can be controlled remotely by external MIDI control surfaces, such as MIDI keyboards or controller boxes.
+Live also offers dedicated control via Ableton Push (see Chapter 27) and Push 2 (see Chapter 28).

 Before we explain how remote control assignments are made and implemented, let’s first make the distinction between MIDI remote control and a separate use of MIDI in Live: as the input for our MIDI tracks.
 Let’s suppose that you are using a MIDI keyboard to play an instrument in one of Live’s MIDI tracks.
 If you assign C-1 on your MIDI keyboard to a Session View Clip Launch button, that key will cease playing C-1 of your MIDI track’s instrument, as it now ”belongs” solely to the Clip Launch button.

 MIDI keys that become part of remote control assignments can no longer be used as input for MIDI tracks.
 This is a common cause of confusion that can be easily resolved by observing the Control Bar’s MIDI indicators (see 14.3.4).